 No experience necessary just a willing heart!

 Please pray for missionaries Ken & Mary Ann as their country undergoes political chaos.
+Pray also for

 The Coffee With Our Neighbours program on Tuesday mornings is not getting the amount of bread and baked goods that they